solo-io/solo-docs/gloo/docs/installation/quick_start.md

 ## Uninstall

-To uninstall Gloo and all related components, simply run the following. **Note**: that this will also remove Knative-Serving, if it was installed by `glooctl`.
+To uninstall Gloo and all related components, simply run the following.

+**NOTE:** This will also remove Knative-Serving, if it was installed by `glooctl`.

 ```bash
 glooctl uninstall
 ```

-If you installed Gloo to a different namespace, you have to specify that namespace using the `-n` option:
+If you installed Gloo to a different namespace, you will have to specify that namespace using the `-n` option:

 ```bash
 glooctl uninstall -n my-namespace